-- Withdrawn from representative sport or activities

-- Community service activities of value to the community, e.g. routine tasks such as polishing House trophies
+- Community service activities of value to the community e.g. routine tasks such as polishing House trophies

 - House gating

 - Removal of Privileges

 - Detention

+- Banning from the Moncrieff Centre

 - Behaviour / Conduct Contracts

 - Removal from positions of responsibility

-- Deputy Warden's Gating
+- Sub Wardens' Gating

 - Warden's Gating

 - Suspension (Internal or External)

 - Expulsion

-NB The College has the right to search pupils' rooms, desks, lockers, or clothes not being worn, if it has reasonable grounds to believe that they contain unlawful items or items banned at School, such as illegal drugs, alcohol or inappropriate substances.
+NB The College has the right to search pupils' rooms, desks, lockers, or clothes not being worn, if it has reasonable grounds to believe that they contain unlawful items or items banned at School such as illegal drugs, alcohol or inappropriate substances.